OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/cherwell.md

 # Limitations

 * History support is not available
-* Inline images in base64 format are not supported by OpsHub Integration Manager currently
+* Inline images in base64 format are not supported by <code class="expression">space.vars.SITENAME</code> currently
 * Linkages are not supported
 * Only Incident Note type of Journals will be synchronized as comments
 * Only file type of attatchments are supported